Music Composition MA/M.Mus

 Decor overlay

-The international MA Programs in composition enables the student to develop his/her artistic and theoretical activity in a stimulating creative and critical environment, with access to the staff's wide professional experience and theory knowledge and supported by an inspiring learning community.
+The international MA program in composition enables the student to develop his/her artistic and theoretical activity in a stimulating creative and critical environment, with access to the staff's wide professional experience and theoretical knowledge and supported by an inspiring learning community.

 • Open for applications